Template Haskell tutorial

 Each declaration group is mutually recursive only within the group.
 Declaration groups can refer to definitions within previous groups, but not later ones.

 Let’s see an example of this.
-Suppose we want to use the lens
+Suppose we want to use the lens library to

 generate some lenses.
 We could have code like this: